Iqbal Haider: Life and education

-Haider was born on 14 January 1945 in Agra in pre-partition India (British Raj).
+Haider was born on 14 January 1945 in Agra in pre-partition India (during the British Raj).
 He migrated to Pakistan with his family and got his early education in Karachi.

 He earned a Bachelor's degree in Commerce from the Government College of Commerce & Economics, Karachi in 1964, and an LLB from the Punjab University Law College, Lahore in 1966, where he was Secretary of the Debating Society, Vice-chairman of the Cultural Society of the Punjab University Students Union.
+He also worked for the "Al-Meezan" magazine of PULC and was a member of Law College's debating society.
 In 1967, Haider was admitted to the Honourable Society of Lincoln's Inn, where he became the vice-president of the Students Union of Lincoln's Inn.

 Haider died peacefully due to Coronary respiratory failure on 11 November 2012 in a Karachi hospital.

 Professional career

 Haider was first enrolled as an advocate for the subordinate courts in June 1967.
 He has practiced law in different courts of the country, including the High Courts, since 1972, and in the Supreme Court of Pakistan since 1978.
 He has been member of the Executive Board/Committees of a number of organisations, including Pakistan Institute of International Affairs and the Sindh Red Crescent Society, and a Trustee of the Shaheed Zulfiqar Ali Bhutto Sports Foundation.
-He is also a member of the Bar Associations of the Sindh and Lahore High Courts.
+He was also a member of the Bar Associations of the Sindh and Lahore High Courts.